-Session 3 of Homosexuality & Transgenderism: A Bible Study.
+Session 3 of Homosexuality & Transgender Identity: A Bible Study

 Before you begin, Ask if anyone had a chance to look at the verses given for homework and if any had found any that struck them or challenged them particularly.
 Ask also if using the five tools helped them understand the passages any better.

 Explain that today you are going to be looking at what, if anything, the first book of the Bible says about homosexuality.

 Ask: Before I get started, what are some things you have heard the Old Testament says about homosexuality?
 What do you think of those things?

 Explain: The first place we are going to look at is in the very beginning of the Bible, in fact the book whose name means “in the beginning” – the book of Genesis.

 Ask: Does anyone know of anything that this first book of the Bible says which might apply to a discussion on homosexuality?